dotnet/csharplang/proposals/partial-properties.md

 3. All other syntactic differences in the signatures of partial property declarations result in a compile-time warning, with the following exceptions:
     - Attribute lists on or within partial property declarations do not need to match.
 Instead, merging of attributes in corresponding positions is performed, per [Attribute merging](#attribute-merging).
     - Nullable context differences do not cause warnings.
 In other words, a difference where one of the types is nullable-oblivious and the other type is either nullable-annotated or not-nullable-annotated does not result in any warnings.
+    - Default parameter values do not need to match.
+A warning is reported when the implementation part of a partial indexer has default parameter values.
+This is similar to an existing warning which occurs when the implementation part of a partial method has default parameter values.

 ```cs
 partial class C1